Budgeting Made Easy? Don't Believe It!

 Well, I'm here to tell you that nothing could be further from the truth.
 The truth is, budgeting is NOT simple, nor can it be "made easy."

-Believing budgeting is easy, instead of meticulously tracking their spending so they can more accurately predict future surpluses or shortages, most people quickly throw together a simplistic and unrealistic budget based on grossly-optimistic speculation, and then give up on budgeting altogether when their pathetic attempt fails to produce any results.
+Believing budgeting is easy, instead of meticulously tracking their spending so they can more accurately predict future surpluses or shortages, most people quickly throw together a simplistic and unrealistic budget based on grossly-optimistic speculation.
+As a result they eventually give up on budgeting all together when their pathetic attempt fails to produce any results.

 If you don't care how you spend the time you have left on this earth, then I would tell you that budgeting is of little importance to you.

 On the other hand, if you desire to spend your days serving others by performing a work that you enjoy and believe in, and you long for the freedom to spend more quality time with your loved ones, then I would tell you that budgeting is absolutely crucial to achieving those desires.

 Take if from someone who's been down that road, going from being trapped in an unfulfilling job to discovering and pursuing a self-fulfilling work requires an ever increasing degree of freedom from financial obligations.